MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/infopath-2003-compatible-object-models.md

 This topic discusses the object model exposed through the Microsoft.Office.Interop.InfoPath.SemiTrust interop assembly, which is used exclusively for writing and running managed-code business logic from within InfoPath form templates (.xsn).

-For information on the Microsoft.Office.Interop.InfoPath and Microsoft.Office.Interop.InfoPath.Xml assemblies, see the documentation for the [Microsoft.Office.Interop.InfoPath](N:Microsoft.Office.Interop.InfoPath) and [Microsoft.Office.Interop.InfoPath.Xml](N:Microsoft.Office.Interop.InfoPath.Xml) namespaces.
+For information about the Microsoft.Office.Interop.InfoPath and Microsoft.Office.Interop.InfoPath.Xml assemblies, see the documentation for the [Microsoft.Office.Interop.InfoPath](https://msdn.microsoft.com/en-us/library/microsoft.office.interop.infopath.aspx) and [Microsoft.Office.Interop.InfoPath.Xml](https://msdn.microsoft.com/en-us/library/microsoft.office.interop.infopath.xml.aspx) namespaces.

 ## Important Installation Information